-(d) Impairment of financial assets -
+(d) Impairment of financial assets

 The Fund assesses at each Statement of Financial Position date whether there is objective evidence that a financial asset is impaired.
 In the case of equity financial assets classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the assets are impaired.
 If any such evidence exists for financial assets available-for-sale, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in the Statement of Comprehensive Income - is removed from the Investment Fair Value Reserve and recognised in the Statement of Comprehensive Income.
 Impairment losses recognised in the Statement of Comprehensive Income.
-Impairment debt instrument classified as available-for-sale increased and the increase can be objectively related to an event occurring after the impairment loss was recognised in the Statement of Comprehensive Income, the impairment loss is reversed through the Statement of Statement of Comprehensive Income.
+If, in a subsequent period, the fair value of a debt instrument classified as available-for-sale increased and the increase can be objectively related to an event occurring after the impairment loss was recognised in the Statement of Comprehensive Income, the impairment loss is reversed through the Statement of Comprehensive Income, the impairment loss is reversed through the Statement of Comprehensive Income, the impairment loss is reversed through the Statement of Comprehensive Income.